 Does my vote matter?

 Yes.
 Corporations are required to obtain stockholder approval for the election of directors and certain other important matters.
 Stockholder participation is not a mere formality.
-Each share of our common stock held on the record date is entitled to one vote, and every share voted has the same weight.
-It is also important that you vote to assure that a quorum is present so corporate business can be transacted.
+Each share of our common stock held

 What constitutes a quorum?